andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 naked in front of a group of strangers?
 Maybe.
 Maybe not.
 But I'd be willing to give it a shot.

 <h4 class="article-subheader">"Holy Shit"</h4>
+After the first show of the second night I meet up with a group of friends in the atrium.
+Everyone looks totally blown away.

-"You totally undersold it," was the most common refrain I heard from my friends after viewing the piece.
+"You totally undersold it, that was amazing!"

+"Undersell & overdeliver is what I always say"

+"It was so detailed, I was amazed y'all could remember everything, did you have a system for that?

+"Of course, I made a spreadsheet!"

+I grab my marked up spreadsheet and show them my system.

 <h4 class="article-subheader">Well What Now?</h4>
 All of my fellow performers are curious as to my future in the dancing arts.